PranjalBasak/Documentation/Learning_Logs.md

 ## 17 Jan
 `chmod 1777`
-- 1 : Sticky Bit
+- 1 : Sticky Bit -> Allows the deletion of a file within a directory
-- 2 : SGID -> Set GID Bit
+- 2 : SGID -> Set GID Bit -> Gives the files within the directory the group owner of the directory rather than the group owner of the file
-- 3 : SUID -> Set UID Bit
+- 3 : SUID -> Set UID Bit -> Used for Scripts to allow them to use sudo privileges
+### Useful Commands

-`umask 0777` : Remove all of rwx permission from ugo
+- `umask 0777` : Remove all of rwx permission from ugo
+- `chgrp <group> <file/dir>` : Change the group of a file or directory